sanju-presidio/factif-ai-forked/frontend/README.md

-# Factif AI Frontend
+# Factifai Frontend

-This is the frontend application for Factif AI, built with React, TypeScript, and Vite.
+This is the frontend application for Factifai, built with React, TypeScript, and Vite.

 ## Prerequisites